 26. Nolan Moore Memorial Education Foundation

-The Norman Moore Memorial Education Foundation offers scholarships to students who wish to pursue a career in printing technology or distribution management.
+The Nolan Moore Memorial Education Foundation offers scholarships to students who wish to pursue a career in printing technology or distribution management.
 Amounts range from $500 to $2,500 and are based on the student’s academic and non-academic accomplishments.
 Applicants must attend an accredited printing technology or management program and be a permanent resident of Kansas, Missouri, Oklahoma or Texas.
 Applicants interested in design, photography or web-based careers will not be considered for the scholarship.

 27. Nurse Education Program Scholarship